 -

-The way man and animal relate to each other is an important subject for
+The way man and animal relate to each other is an important subject for many artists in Zimbabwe.
+Their mutual interest and dependancy on nature plays an important role.

 -